FAÍCC / Intensive Course in Interpretation and Choreography

-TAKE / New Creation by São Castro and António M Cabrita for Companhia Instável
+TAKE / São Castro and António M Cabrita for Companhia Instável

 When we think of sound, the first image is that of invisible waves traveling through the air, captured by our ears and interpreted by our brains.
 But beyond its auditory dimension, sound has weight, movement and strength.
 Sound has a story in itself and the body incessantly searches for a story.